modelscope/data-juicer/demos/README.md

   - This demo analyzes and processes a dataset, providing a comparison of statistical information before and after the processing.

 - Data visualization diversity (`data_visualization_diversity`)
-  - This demo analyzes the verb-noun structure of the SFT dataset and plots its diversity in sunburst format.
+  - This demo analyzes the verb-noun structure of the CFT dataset and plots its diversity in sunburst format.

 - Data visualization op effect (`data_visualization_op_effect`)
   - This demo analyzes the statistics of dataset, and displays the effect of each Filter op by setting different thresholds.